For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Read more –> LLM Use-Cases: Top 10 industries that can benefit from using LLM

-Despite the promises of generative AI, there are also some limitations to this technology.
+Despite the promises of generative AI in healthcare, there are also some limitations to this technology.
 These limitations include:

 Data requirements: Generative AI models require large amounts of data to train.
 This data can be difficult and expensive to obtain, especially in healthcare.